Londonthorpe

-The village is part of the civil parish of Londonthorpe and Harrowby Without.
-Until 1931 Londonthorpe had been a civil parish in its own right.
+In 1921 the parish had a population of 183.
+On 1 April 1931 the parish was abolished to form "Londonthorpe and Harrowby Without".

 According to A Dictionary of British Place Names 'Londonthorpe' derives from the Old Scandinavian lundr+thorp, meaning an "outlying farmstead or hamlet by a grove."
 In the Domesday account the village is written as "Lundertorp."

-The parish is centred on Grade II listed Harrowby Hall, Londonthorpe previously being an estate village of Harrowby Estate.
+The enlarged parish includes the Grade II listed Harrowby Hall, formerly the family home of the Ryder family.
+Londonthorpe was an estate village of the Belton Estate.
 The village listed buildings include The Grange farm house, the Manor House, and various other houses and cottages.
 Listed buildings within the larger Londonthorpe and Harrowby parish include the Officer's Mess of the Second World War RAF Spitalgate, and buildings and structures within Belton Park.

 The Grade II* listed parish church is dedicated to St John Baptist, the tower of which dates to the early 13th century and parts of the rood screen to the 15th.
 The church was rebuilt with a new roof in 1850, with considerable further restoration taking place in 1879.
 The churchyard contains the war graves of 32 Commonwealth armed service personnel of the First World War, at which time an army training camp existed at Belton Park to the west.